Zamiell/isaac-faq/misc/Blog-Response.md

 ### Learning TypeScript

 For those who have only programmed in Lua before, you could say that another cost would be to learn the syntax of the TypeScript programming language.
-Of course, many people already know both languages, and some people *only* know TypeScript, so this cost wouldn't apply to everyone.
+Of course, some people already know both languages, and some people *only* know TypeScript, so this cost wouldn't apply to everyone.

 ### Transpilation Time

 It takes time to compile a mod, so you might have to wait a few seconds after hitting "save" in your IDE before your mod is ready to test.
-To be fair, you probably won't notice this unless you have a slow computer and/or a large mod, but it should be pointed out that compilation isn't entirely free.
+To be fair, you probably won't notice this unless you have a slow computer and/or a large mod, but it should be pointed out that compilation isn't *entirely* free.

 ### Transpilation Debugging